 Description

-GV II War memorial.
-Carved in marble, it consists of a decorated circular Celtic wheel cross on a tapering plinth and two steps.
-It is set in a small elevated flower bed.
-The face of the plinth facing Main Street is inscribed with "TO THE GLORY/AND TO THE MEMORY OF THE MEN/OF SCOPWICK WHO FELL IN THE/GREAT WAR 1914-1918/THEIR NAMES LIVETH EVERMORE" and the step below with "1939-1945/ROBERT P. BAUMBER"
+The war memorial in the churchyard of Holy Cross Church in Scopwick was erected in 1894.
+It is made of carved marble and features a decorated circular Celtic wheel cross on a tapering plinth with two steps.
+The memorial is situated in a small elevated flower bed.
+The side of the plinth facing Main Street is inscribed with the words "TO THE GLORY/AND TO THE MEMORY OF THE MEN/OF SCOPWICK WHO FELL IN THE/GREAT WAR 1914-1918/THEIR NAMES LIVETH EVERMORE," while the step below bears the inscription "1939-1945/ROBERT P. BAUMBER."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.